 Page 11: But, isn't that why we have teammates to begin with?
 Of course, having an emotionally unstable pyrotechnic isn't exactly low key.
 Beck manages to start a public panic with her flash-fry show, which Spike isn't appreciative of.

 Thankfully George is a mighty telepath and is able to at least moderate the worst of the stampede with calming vibes.

-Page 12: The fun is interrupted by the arrival of Jeremy Johns, on of the few strictly humans that Spike considers a friend after their adventures as part of Spike: After the Fall and seen a few times since.
+Page 12: The fun is interrupted by the arrival of Jeremy Johns, one of the few strictly-humans that Spike considers a friend after their adventures as part of Spike: After the Fall and seen a few times since.
 But, this recurring characters is here in body only... somebody else is driving.

 He explains that they're choosing Jeremy because they figured that Spike wouldn't use his usual means of communication on his mortal friend.
 Beck states she wouldn't have a problem with that, though, but Spike sends her to cool off.
 He thought projects to George, but the fish reveals that Jeremy's hitchhiker is in too deep to unseat.